-Nathan Przestrzelski (pronounced Prez-elski) is in his first season as an administrative assistant for Utah State.
-In his role, Przestrzelski will assist the defensive coaches with the daily operations of the defense.
-Duties include film breakdown, compilation of reports, assist defensive coordinator Todd Orlando, and any other administrative duties as assigned by the coordinators or position coaches.
+Nathan Przestrzelski (pronounced Prez-elski) is in his second season as an administrative assistant for Utah State.
+In his role, Przestrzelski assists with the daily operations of the defense and special teams.
+Duties include film breakdown, compilation of reports, assist defensive coordinator Todd Orlando as well as special teams coordinator Dave Ungerer, and any other administrative duties as assigned by the head coach or position coaches.

 Przestrzelski began his coaching career as the special teams coordinator at Charles D. Owen High School in Black Mountain, N.C. where, under his guidance, the junior varsity and varsity special teams units had their most productive season since his graduation.
 Przestrzelski has also taught special teams as a counselor with Ray Guy's ProKicker® camps.

-Przestrzelski earned his master's degree in sports administration from St. Thomas University in 2012 and his bachelor's degree in sports studies with a minor in business administration from East Carolina University in 2009.
+Przestrzelski earned his master's degree in sports administration from St. Thomas in 2012 and his bachelor's degree in sports studies with a minor in business administration from East Carolina in 2009.